psycopg/psycopg2/doc/index.rst

 .. sectionauthor:: Daniele Varrazzo <daniele.varrazzo@gmail.com>

 Psycopg is a PostgreSQL_ database adapter for the Python_ programming language.
-Its main advantages are that it supports the full Python |DBAPI 2.0|
-and it is thread safe (threads can share the connections).
+Its main advantages are that it supports the full Python |DBAPI|_ and it is thread safe (threads can share the connections).
 It was designed for heavily multi-threaded applications that create and destroy lots of cursors and make a conspicuous number of concurrent INSERTs or UPDATEs.
 The psycopg